 You guessed it – these items are essentially the armour of Wild Rift.
 They up your HP, Armor and Magic Resistance stats.
 Tanks and Fighters are going to need to be spending their gold here, but there are going to be situations where any character can benefit from adding some defense to their build.

 Boots are super important for every character in Wild Rift because they speed up your movement.
 They’ll also help you dodge skill shots.
 You’ll also want to think about buying Enchantments for your Boots, which add extra useful powers that can help in different situations.

 And that is everything you need to know about League of Legends: Wild Rift.
-Be sure to check out our Wild Rift Senna, Wild Rift Lucian, and Wild Rift Orianna guides to see what these champions can do.
-If you’re after something new to play, check out our picks for the best mobile RPGs here.
+Be sure to check out our Wild Rift Ezreal, Wild Rift Malphite, and Wild Rift Zed guides to see what these champions can do.
+If you’re after something new to play, check out our picks for the best mobile multiplayer games here.